lisp-mirror/clcon/README.md

 ## Tcl errors
 Many tcl errors printed in read are clickable with mouse.
 Error stack is shown by the click.

+## Multiple consoles, multiple tabs.
+All is simple - don't use them.
+They are broken.
+I plan remove them soon.

 ## Completion
 Completion works in console, use Tab to complete lisp symbol prefix (may contain package or part of package name).
 Use Ctrl-F3 to complete filename (Unix-style, names containing space may not work).